 "The global burden of cancer is considerable.
 The majority of cancer cases and more than 70% of cancer deaths occur in low and middle-income countries.
 Based on current population trends, global cancer mortality is expected to double by the year 2030.
 The problem is magnified in Botswana, which has the second highest infection rate of AIDS/HIV in the world.
 As HIV patients are beginning to live longer with effective therapy, healthcare providers are seeing a surge of cancer cases.
 More than 40% of new cancer cases in Botswana are due to HIV."

-Save the date: our the next BOTSOGO Tumor Board on Tuesday, March 20th at 11 am Eastern / 5 pm Central Africa Time.
+Save the date: the next BOTSOGO Tumor Board is Tuesday, April 17th at 11 am Eastern / 5 pm Central Africa Time.

 Training & Care